thlytras/rspiro/README.md

 ### rspiro - Spirometry equations for R

+Package `rspiro` implements multiple spirometry equations: currently the GLI-2012 (Quanjer) and NHANES III (Hankinson), with potentially more to be added later.

-This package implements the GLI-2012 (Quanjer) spirometry equations in R. It allows user-friendly calculation of predicted (mean normal) and LLN (Lower Limit of Normal) values, as well as converting absolute measurements to percent (%) predicted, for the whole range of spirometric parameters (FEV1, FVC, FEV1FVC, etc).
+It offers user-friendly functions to calculate predicted or LLN (Lower Limit of Normal) values given demographic data, or to convert absolute spirometry values to percent (%) predicted or z-scores.

-In similar fashion, `rspiro` implements the older NHANES III equations (Hankinson).
-More spirometry equations may be added later.

 **Installation**